mccutchen/palettor/README.md

     // Reduce it to a manageable size img := resize.Thumbnail(200, 200, originalImg, resize.Lanczos3)

-    // Extract the 3 most dominant colors k := 3
+    // Extract the 3 most dominant colors, halting the clustering algorithm

-    // Stop the clustering algorithm after 100 iterations if the clusters have
+    // after 100 iterations if the clusters have not yet converged. k := 3
-    // not yet converged
     maxIterations := 100
     palette, err := palettor.DominantColors(k, maxIterations, img)

-    // The only possible error is if k is larger than the number of pixels in
+    // Err will only be non-nil if k is larger than the number of pixels in the
-    // the input image
+    // input image.
     if err != nil {
         log.Fatalf("image too small")
     }